 Of course I had no idea I was pregnant until I finally took a test.
-I still wasn’t convinced until I went to the doctor, saw the ultrasound, and heard my baby’s heartbeat.
+I still wasn’t convinced until I went my doctor, saw the ultrasound, and heard my baby’s heartbeat.
 I was concerned that it could take us awhile to get pregnant, but I was clearly mistaken.

 During my first 4 weeks, I was practically clueless to early warning signs.
 BUT hindsight is always 20-20, so here is what I noted:

 I remember getting dressed for Mother’s Day and feeling that my favorite J Brand jeans were a bit tight, and that my new cream-colored Marc Jacobs sweater kept lifting up slightly to reveal too much of my stomach.
 (My Mom kindly shared at a later date that she had noticed this too!)
 I definitely did not recall the sweater being too short when I bought it.
 At this point, I was just barely pregnant.
 As the time drew closer to expect my period, I figured I had PMS, since I often had symptoms up to 2 weeks beforehand.
 I had the usual bloating, breast tenderness and swelling, and couple pound increase on the scale.
 I did not notice anything too crazy at all.